 Julieta Benavides, LMT, CMLDT

 As your massage therapist, I invest in your well-being by providing a nurturing and knowledgeable foundation for your best self.
 Therapeutic touch has the power to calm the nervous system as a pathway to deeper healing.
 My massage elicits a deep relaxation response, cueing the body into healing mode.
 The body then invites my hands to address its biomechanical tension patterns.
 I work with the body – not against it – since the healing must come from within in order to last.
 All details are considered to ensure that my client is comfortable while in my care, including propping of any unsupported body part to ensure the best alignment to facilitate release.
 I understand the vulnerability involved in presenting oneself for massage and the importance of imparting healing with full presence and attention.
 I combine warmth and intuition with technical skill in order to build trust as the massage unfolds.
 Once this is established, areas of tension can be more quickly and easily relieved.
 Gentle work is powerful!
-I draw from a variety of modalities (Swedish, myofascial release, neuromuscular therapy, passive stretching, manual lymphatic drainage, positional release, cupping, hot stone therapy, aromatherapy) in order to curate the most therapeutic session for each client.
+I draw from a variety of modalities (Swedish, myofascial release, neuromuscular therapy, pin & stretch, passive stretching, manual lymphatic drainage, positional release, cupping, hot stone therapy, aromatherapy) in order to curate the most therapeutic session for each client.
 Often clients find they like a combination of all of the above.

 WHAT TO EXPECT OUT OF A SESSION: